aarndv/atm-project/README.md

-# ATM System in C++
+# HaBank Buhay ATM System in C++

-A console-based ATM system built in C++ that simulates basic banking operations.
-The system supports account creation, PIN-encrypted login, deposits, withdrawals, bill payments, loan calculations, and transaction logging.
-Based in Peso.
+A robust console-based ATM system developed in C++ that simulates essential banking operations, with all transactions handled in Philippine Pesos (₱).
+This project was created in compliance with the final project requirements for CCS0015 Data Structures and Algorithm.

 **This is created in compliance for CCS0015 Data Structures and Algorithm's final project.**